 EXECUTIVE SUMMARY

 This document reports on the implementation of the updated EGI-InSPIRE quality assurance plan, D1.5 [R1] during the second year of the project.
 It reviews the main quality assurance mechanisms set out in the quality plan, analyses results and proposes some improvements for the next period.
 This report is a self-assessment of the running of the project and the management tools in use.
 It is coupled to the annual reports produced by the individual activities, and also to the Periodic Report for the second period.

+The metrics described in this document are used to measure work:

+As an Activity within the project

+Towards the project’s overall objectives

+Towards EGI’s strategic goals outlined in the EGI Strategy Plan

+The project level metrics and targets presented in this document correspond to those highlighted in D1.5.
+Progress towards this original set of project level metrics is described, and areas where updates to the targets are recommended are outlined.
+The new targets for project level metrics will be described in D1.9 Quality Plan and Project Metrics [R8].

-Strategic level metrics are proposed that align with the D2.30 The EGI Strategic Plan [R2].
-These metrics are designed to highlight the European “value add” of EGI and are aligned with the EGI and EGI.eu’s longer term mission and strategy in order to help the project steer itself, reflect objectively upon current performance with a view to deploying a range of easy-to-reach, growth and stretch targets.
-Further activity level metrics are reported and analysed in the quarterly reports, in the Periodic Report and in the activity annual reports.
+For Project Year 3, strategic level metrics are proposed that align with D2.30 The EGI Strategic Plan [R2].
+The Strategic Plan covers the main activities in the areas of community and coordination, operations and virtual research environments.
+The strategy metrics are designed to highlight the European “value add” of EGI and are aligned with the EGI and EGI.eu’s longer term mission and strategy in order to help the project steer itself, reflect objectively upon current performance with a view to deploying a range of easy-to-reach, growth and stretch targets.
+The strategy metrics targets will also be presented in D1.9 Quality Plan and Project Metrics.[R8]